dolox/fallback/README.hbs.md

 If you happen to stumble upon any helpful open source examples which aren't listed here, please let us know and we'll add them to the list!

 - [Examples](https://github.com/dolox/fallback/tree/master/examples)
-A number of examples included in the project which illustrate how you can use the Fallback JS library.
+*A number of examples included in the project which illustrate how you can use the Fallback JS library.*

 - [AngularJS Lazy Loading](http://plnkr.co/Q1mPmY)
-This example illustrates how you can lazy load controllers, directives, modules and services in AngularJS.
+*This example illustrates how you can lazy load controllers, directives, modules and services in AngularJS.*

 - [#fallbackjs on Plunker](http://plnkr.co/tags/fallbackjs)
-Look on Plunker under the tag `#fallbackjs` to see a number of examples that've been posted by users.
+*Look on Plunker under the tag `#fallbackjs` to see a number of examples that've been posted by users.*

-*Have a good example that you think belongs here?
-[Let us know!](https://github.com/dolox/fallback/issues)*
+**Know a good example that you think belongs here?
+[Let us know!](https://github.com/dolox/fallback/issues)**

 ---